shirleylee03/damer/Readme.md

 ## Environment
-- Ubuntu or Deepin
+- Ubuntu or Deepin with Linux Kernel.

 ## Installation

-Since DAMER uses Graphviz and tcmalloc.
+Pre installed software: g++,gcc, graphviz and tcmalloc.
 You should make sure they are installed in system.

 ### Install Graphviz.